cjdelisle/cjdnsniff/rEadmE.md

 Library for sniffing and injecting cjdns traffic.

 **NOTE**: This requires cjdns v18 or higher.
-As of June 2016 this means you need to recompile cjdns using the subnode branch.
+As of June 2016 this means you need to recompile cjdns using the crashey branch.

 ## API